-Prior to joining ULI, Natalie worked in the New York office of HR&A Advisors, an economic development and real estate consulting firm.
-As the Director of Marketing and Business Development she helped to develop and implement marketing strategies in New York, Los Angeles, Dallas, and Washington DC.
-Prior to working at HR&A, she lived in Los Angeles and was the Marketing and Business Development Manager at SWA Group, an international landscape architecture and urban design firm.
-As an Associate of the firm, she led firm-wide marketing and business development efforts, publications, and strategic marketing initiatives.
+Natalie’s experience in the industry includes leadership positions around the country.
+Prior to joining ULI, she worked in the New York office of HR&A Advisors, an economic development and real estate consulting firm, as the Director of Marketing and Business Development.
+Prior to HR&A, she was the first Marketing and Business Development Manager for SWA Group, an international landscape architecture and urban design firm.
+Natalie received her MBA from the Presidio Graduate School and holds a BA from Bard College.

 Julie joined the Urban Land Institute San Francisco in 2016.
-At ULI SF, Julie supports the Silicon Valley Programs Committee, San Francisco Programs Committee, the Women’s Leadership Initiative, the UrbanPlan Committee, and NEXT Committee to plan, manage, and execute high-quality programming.
+At ULI SF, Julie supports the Bay Area Programs Committee, Silicon Valley Programs Committee, San Francisco Programs Committee, the Women’s Leadership Initiative, the UrbanPlan Committee, NEXT Committee, Technical Assistance for Communities Committee, and Diversity, Equity, and Inclusion Committee to plan, manage, and execute high-quality programming.

 Before joining ULI San Francisco, Julie lived on the Oregon Coast and worked at the Greater Bandon Association (GBA), a nonprofit organization focused on local community and economic revitalization.

-Adrian is excited to join the ULI team and looks forward to supporting our mission to make cities a better, more livable place for everyone.
+Pooja is thrilled to be a part of the ULI team and looks forward to supporting our mission to make cities a better, more livable place for everyone.